vanallenlab/unexplained_familial_cancer/README.md

-# The Unexplained Familial Cancer Project
+# Diverse Mediators of Cancer Predisposition Uncovered by Germline Whole Genome Sequencing of Unexplained Familial Cancers

 ## Variant Calling from germline whole-genome sequencing (WGS) across cancer types

-Copyright (c) 2023-Present, Ryan L. Collins, Noah Fields, and the Van Allen, Gusev, and Haigis laboratories at Dana-Farber Cancer Institute.
+Copyright (c) 2023-Present, Noah Fields, Ryan L. Collins, and the ['Van Allen'](https://labs.dana-farber.org/vanallenlab/) and ['Collins Genomics'](https://labs.dana-farber.org/collins-genomics/) laboratories at Dana-Farber Cancer Institute.
 Distributed under terms of the GNU GPL v2.0 License (see LICENSE).

 **Note: this repository is under active development.
 More documentation will be added as the project evolves.**